nickhward/Aubo-Pick-And-Place/README.md

 ## Inner Workings of the Algorithm
 **Camera Calibration and Running Camera Drivers**

 Camera calibration is a very important step.
 Follow the steps on how to [calibrate](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration) a Monocular Camera with raw images over ROS(this is called Camera Intrisic Calibration).
-Once done with the tutorial provided on the ROS wiki, follow the [Depth Camera Calibration](https://jsk-docs.readthedocs.io/projects/jsk_recognition/en/latest/jsk_pcl_ros/calibration.html)
+Once done with the tutorial provided on the ROS wiki, follow the [Depth Camera Calibration](https://jsk-docs.readthedocs.io/projects/jsk_recognition/en/latest/jsk_pcl_ros/calibration.html) tutorial.

-When the camera calibration is finished we should have a depth error of at 1-2 cm between the the ros topic /camera_remote/depth_registered/points and /camera_remote_uncalibrated/depth_registered/points.
+When the camera calibration is finished we should have a depth error of at 1-2 cm between the the ros topics /camera_remote/depth_registered/points and /camera_remote_uncalibrated/depth_registered/points.
 The error can be visualized on rviz as such:

 ![image](https://user-images.githubusercontent.com/78880630/125126576-297f3300-e0b0-11eb-8721-7775b3713bad.png)